-Portable Bluetooth speakers are excellent devices for taking out — to the beach, to a park, even to work.
-Connecting to Bluetooth, you can push out sound from a smartphone, and expand the volume and depth so others can share as well.
-Tribit's Stormbox Micro is a pint-sized speaker, easy to pop in a pocket, well a coat pocket, and certainly a bag — with a decent sound quality that's easily an improvement over any of your mobile devices today.
+Portable Bluetooth speakers are excellent devices for taking out — to the beach, a park, or even work.
+Connecting to Bluetooth, you can push out sound from a smartphone and expand the volume and depth so others can share as well.
+Tribit's Stormbox Micro is a pint-sized speaker, easy to pop in a pocket, well, a coat pocket, and certainly a bag — with a decent sound quality that's easily an improvement over any of your mobile devices today.

 Working on Bluetooth, the speaker will connect to a smartphone, tablet and computerGearBrain

 What you get with the Tribit Stormbox Micro